 Our experience: We booked and paid for our optional tours ahead of time.
 Again, there were no surprises at the end of the cruise.

 If you’re the type who stresses about the details and returns home wondering if you’ve seen all the highlights, relax.
 All the details are taken care of, from the well thought out itinerary to transportation, lodging and food.

 Our experience: We loved not having to think about anything but having fun.

 4. River ships are intimate.

-Because they need to go through locks and under low bridges, ships that navigate the rivers must be limited in size.
-What this means to you: even the largest of river vessels can carry no more than about 200 passengers.
+Ships that travel on the rivers have to be limited in size because they need to go through locks and under low bridges.
+What this means is that even the largest of river vessels can carry no more than about 200 passengers.

 Not only does this mean that the staff will get to know you, you have a chance to get to know the staff, many of whom are from the countries you’ll be visiting.
 What a great way to get to know a local!